Import from Jira

 Choose whether to export group membership and product access data.
 The data that is included in the user export file when these options are enabled are not required for importing issues into YouTrack.

-The CSV file that contains user data from your Jira instance downloads to your local directory.
+Jira generates a CSV file that contains user data from your Jira instance and sends it to your email.

 User Data Synchronization